top of page

 In this post, I reference not only the classic recipe but also modifications made at SeriousEats.com.
 I invite you to read it; although it is long, it is worth your time.

-The first handful of times I made the classic Julia Child version of this dish, I followed the instructions in her cookbook religiously.
-These involved preparing the onions and mushrooms separately, so they are perfect in appearance and adding them to the chicken and wine at the last moment.
-It also involves igniting the dish with expensive cognac, and boiling lardons of pork.
+The first handful of times I made the classic Julia Child version of this dish, I religiously followed the instructions in her cookbook.
+These involved preparing the onions and mushrooms separately and adding them to the chicken and wine at the last moment so they appeared perfect.
+It also involves igniting the dish with expensive cognac and boiling pork lardons.
 None of this is really necessary for a first-rate dish at home.
-The Serious Eats method advocates leaving the chicken marinating in the wine overnight (nice enhancement, but not necessary if you don't have the time) and browning everything in an oven safe pot and using only 2 cups of wine in the sauce.
-I have found this method to really work with the type of chicken that I typically use - it is not necessary to boil the chicken at length unless you are cooking a very old and very tough bird.
+The Serious Eats method advocates leaving the chicken marinating in the wine overnight (nice enhancement, but not necessary if you don't have the time), browning everything in an oven-safe pot, and using only 2 cups of wine in the sauce.
+I have found this method to work with the type of chicken I typically use - it is unnecessary to boil the chicken at length unless you are cooking a very old and tough bird.

-Wine In terms of wine, I always use Pinot Noir for the best flavor, but it is not necessary to use a high-quality Pinot to produce a good dish.
-I went to Trader Joe's yesterday to buy the 2017 Charles Shaw Pinot Noir, which at $4/bottle is a deal.
-They did not have it in stock, but they did have a perfectly wonderful Pinot (Cherry Blossom) for $5.99/bottle.
+In terms of wine, I always use Pinot Noir for the best flavor, but it is not necessary to use a high-quality Pinot to produce a good dish.
+I went to Trader Joe's yesterday to buy the 2017 Charles Shaw Pinot Noir, which is a deal at $4/bottle.
+They did not have it in stock, but a perfectly wonderful Pinot (Cherry Blossom) for $5.99/bottle.
 It is always possible to find some great options for wine there or at your local wine store for well under $10 per bottle.
 A bottle of wine is 750ml, or 3 and 1/4 c. of wine.
 You will need two-thirds of a bottle to make this recipe, but you can serve the leavings in your bottle at dinner if you or your guest(s) drink wine.

-In terms of the vegetables, the most expensive will be the pearl onions.
+In terms of vegetables, pearl onions are the most expensive.
 I found a fresh option for $2.99 and another for $3.99 at local markets.
 In a pinch, if you cannot find reasonable (or any) pearl onions, you can find a frozen pack of pearl onions at Walmart for $2.
-Thaw it ahead of time and dry the onions well so that they will brown.
+These frozen pearl onions often give you a better, easier, and quicker result.
+Because one package of frozen pearl onions can make two batches of this dish, this brings the cost down to around $1 for pearl onions.
+Thaw frozen onions ahead of time and dry them thoroughly so they will brown.
 Julia Child did not put carrots in her recipe, but seriouseats.com does.
 That is up to you.
 I do not put carrots in my Coq Au Vin.

 Please Note: Although I try to keep all the recipes here under $12, the addition of wine puts this recipe a few dollars higher in cost.